antonkril/antonkril.github.io/_posts/2016-2-11-classes-vs-namespaces.md

 title: Classes VS Namespaces
 ---

-Often classes are used as namespaces for functions:
+Many PHP frameworks use classes as namespances for functions.
+The most widespread example is Controller classes:

 ```php
 <?php